Surface plasmon resonance: Thermodynamic analysis

 Gibbs free energy and heat capacity.

 Pair-wise epitope mapping

 As SPR allows real-time monitoring, individual steps in sequential binding events can be thoroughly assessed when investigating the suitability between antibodies in a sandwich configuration.
 Additionally, it allows the mapping of epitopes as antibodies of overlapping epitopes will be associated with an attenuated signal compared to those capable of interacting simultaneously.

+Innovations

 Magnetic plasmon resonance

 Recently, there has been an interest in magnetic surface plasmons.
 These require materials with large negative magnetic permeability, a property that has only recently been made available with the construction of metamaterials.

+Graphene

+Layering graphene on top of gold has been shown to improve SPR sensor performance.
+Its high electrical conductivity increases the sensitivity of detection.
+The large surface area of graphene also facilitates the immobilization of biomolecules while its low refractive index minimizes its interference.
+Enhancing SPR sensitivity by incorporating graphene with other materials expands the potential of SPR sensors, making them practical in a broader range of applications.
+For instance, the enhanced sensitivity of graphene can be used in conjunction with a silver SPR sensor, providing a cost-effective alternative for measuring glucose levels in urine.

+Graphene has also been shown to improve the resistance of SPR sensors to high-temperature annealing up to 500 °C.

+Fiber-optic SPR

+Recent advancements in SPR technology have given rise to novel formats increasing the scope and applicability of SPR sensing.
+Fiber optic SPR involves the integration of SPR sensors onto the ends of optical fibers, enabling the direct coupling of light with the surface plasmons as the analytes are passed through a hollow SPR core.
+This format offers enhanced sensitivity and allows for the development of compact sensing devices, making it particularly valuable for applications requiring remote sensing in the field.
+It also offers an increased surface area for analytes to bind to the inner lining of the fiber optic.